SkyLined/BugId/README.md

 Tell BugId to use a cdb.exe binary from a specific location.

+    --nApplicationMaxRunTime=[number of seconds]

+Tell BugId to terminate if the application has been running for this many seconds without crashing.
+For instance, if you want to give an application 3 seconds to load and process a test case, use "--nApplicationMaxRunTime=3": if the application has not crashed after running 3 seconds, it will be terminated and no bug is reported.

 cBugId.py
 ---------
 You can integrate BugId with your own python project by putting it in a